forhadahmed/refactor/README.md

 This tool parses all blocks from source files and does a pair-wise comparison among all blocks for "similarity".
 This is computed using python's [SequenceMatcher](https://docs.python.org/3/library/difflib.html#sequencematcher-examples) implementation.
 A pair of blocks that have a [ratio()](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher.ratio) above a certain threshold are considered "similar".

 For large input file sets, there can be thousands of code blocks to compare - from small 2-3 liner blocks to large function bodies.
 Smaller blocks are discarded for comparison which cuts down the processing time.
-More options are discussed in the [Usage](#usage) section (fiters for block size, block hierarchy, etc) that can further reduce the number of blocks processed by the tool.
+More options are discussed in the [Options](#options) section (fiters for block size, block hierarchy, etc) that can further reduce the number of blocks processed by the tool.

-# Usage
+# Basic Usage

 ```
 refactor [options] [files]